The Lovesac Company investors: Please contact the Portnoy Law Firm to recover your losses; February 20, 2024 deadline

 LOS ANGELES, Feb.
-01, 2024 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises The Lovesac Company ("Lovesac" or the "Company") (NASDAQ: LOVE). investors that a lawsuit was filed on behalf of investors that purchased Lovesac securities between March 30, 2023 and August 16, 2023, inclusive (the “Class Period”).
+05, 2024 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises The Lovesac Company ("Lovesac" or the "Company") (NASDAQ: LOVE) investors that a lawsuit was filed on behalf of investors that purchased Lovesac securities between March 30, 2023 and August 16, 2023, inclusive (the “Class Period”).

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 310-692-8883 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.